 The Prince/The Tall Man of Chzo Mythos has no skin on either of his hands.

 In Baldur's Gate II, the player must take a side in a mob war between a regular crime syndicate and a creepy lady with red eyes and a soft voice.
 Simply to drive the point home, she will only agree to meet you at the local graveyard, at midnight.
 Also, she has fangs.
 And not the nice kind.

 In an expansion to Neverwinter Nights the player can opt for the Pale Master prestige class; one of the features of this class is that after a number of levels, the player's right arm is replaced with a skeletal arm which can kill foes with just a touch.

-Nero from Devil May Cry 4 has the Devil Bringer, a red-and-blue-with-glow demonic right forearm that can project a spectral hand for powerful attacks.
-He attempts to hide it from others at first, but it is eventually known to all.
-It proves instrumental in defeating the villains and his love interest learns to look past the deformity and accept him for who he is.
+Inverted in Devil May Cry 4.
+Nero, the protagonist and all around good guy, has a red-and-blue-with-glow demonic right forearm that can project a spectral hand for several purposes called the Devil Bringer.
+He attempts to hide it from others at first by using a sling, but it eventually becomes public knowledge.
+It proves instrumental in defeating the demons that swarm Fortuna, and his love interest learns to look past the deformity and accept him for who he is.

 Trias the angel from Planescape: Torment looks precisely as a being of pure good should...
 But his wings have burned away and been left a charred, skeletal frame.

 Morphs in Fire Emblem 7 look completely human, except their pale skin and golden eyes give them away.
 One such character even earnestly believed herself to be human, but her appearance gave her away.
 Then there's Nergal's scar and exposed eye.